モロッコ

 • Breakfast

-• Private car transfer Head to the Sahara Desert in Merzouga via Midelt and the Ziz Valley.
+• Private car transfer Head to the Merzouga Sahara via Midelt and the Ziz Valley.

-During this journey, you will experience views of the Middle Atlas and High Atlas mountains and stop by Morocco's largest famous cedar forest.
-You might also see Barbary macaques.
+During this time you will experience views of the Middle Atlas and High Atlas Mountains and stop by Morocco’s largest famous cedar forest.
+You may also see Barbary macaques.

-• Private car transfer Continue driving along the Ziz Valley, pass Erfoud and Rissani, and aim for Merzouga.
+• Private car transfer Continue driving along the Ziz Valley, passing Erfoud and Rissani, heading toward Merzouga.

 • Morocco - Merzouga

-• About Merzouga Merzouga is a small town that serves as the gateway to the Sahara Desert, and to its southeast lies the vast Erg Chebbi dunes.
-The dunes, reaching up to 150 meters high, are considered some of the most beautiful in the Sahara, and at sunrise and sunset the sand can glow golden or red, offering spectacular views.
+• About Merzouga Merzouga is a small town that serves as the gateway to the Sahara, and to its southeast lies the majestic Erg Chebbi dunes.
+Reaching up to 150 meters high, these dunes are considered among the most beautiful in the Sahara, and at sunrise and sunset the sand shines in golden and red hues, offering spectacular views.

-• Camel ride After arriving in Merzouga, ride a camel in the Sahara Desert and head to the campsite.
-After arriving in Merzouga, ride a camel in the Sahara Desert and head to the campsite.
+• Travel by camel After arriving in Merzouga, ride a camel across the Sahara Desert to the camp.
+After arriving in Merzouga, ride a camel across the Sahara Desert to the camp.

 • Nomad Palace Luxury Camp